Are you making these common garden mistakes?

 Your transplants need to get use to the wind, air, sun exposure and general outdoor weather elements slowly otherwise you will shock them and they’ll die.
 Give them 7-10 days to transition into the outside world by slowly increasing their time outside.
 Start with being out of direct sun as sometimes you can heat stress a seedling.
-Learn more in seed starting 101 and how to fix seedling problems.

 Putting out your warm season crops before last frost

 Even though it might feel like spring you’ll almost always get those last minute frosts.
 Many gardeners put out their tomatoes early thinking the weather will stay sunny and warm.
 You can sow or transplant your cool season crops before last frost as they can handle it, but wait for your warm season crops until after the frost has passed.
-Learn when to sow or transplant your seeds.

 Not thinning your plants